 Our Vision of Mission

 The Anglican Mission in America (AMiA) exists to raise, release and support leaders and communities of faith to reach the lost for Jesus Christ in North America.
 The core of our mission is to plant churches that are nourished by the three streams of Scripture, the Sacramental Life and the Holy Spirit in the Anglican tradition.
-Through a culture of creativity, flexibility, boldness, learning and leadership, AMiA is committed and poised to build on its rich history.
-We invite you to join this movement of rising, loving and leading with Christ in North America.
+We invite you to join this movement of discipling, loving and leading with Christ.

 It is upon this clear essence and call that the Anglican Church in America is built.